Fuco1/smartparens/README.md

 Example configuration
 ==========

-This is actually my current config for this package.
-Since I'm only using `emacs-lisp-mode` and `markdown-mode` now, it's somewhat brief for the moment :)
+This is my current config for this package.
+Some things (`C-<left_bracket>` overwrite of `ESC` sequence) depend on other files, but most of it is readily usable.

     (smartparens-global-mode t)